$20 Billion Tracker

 This report provides a summary of publicly announced commitments of international finance for biodiversity from governments, philanthropists, corporations and investors as well as multi-donor funding mechanisms and initiatives.

 More than any other issue, the successful implementation of the Kunming-Montreal Global Biodiversity Framework (the “KMGBF”) will depend on whether the world meets its financing targets.
-The most imminent target is the commitment from developed countries to deliver at least $20 billion in international biodiversity finance to developing countries by 2025*, as defined in Target 19 of the KMGBF.
+The most imminent target is the commitment from developed countries to deliver at least $20 billion in international biodiversity finance to developing countries by 2025*, as defined in Target 19a of the KMGBF.
 The purpose of this summary is to report what has been committed for international biodiversity funding to help track progress toward meeting this target.

 This summary only includes commitments of international finance for biodiversity that have been publicly announced since 2020 and does not include domestic funding commitments or commitments to align public and private financial flows or reduce or end harmful subsidies that are called for in the goals and targets of the KMGBF.
 The totals reported here are counted independently of past funding levels and do not reflect funding commitments that haven’t been publicly announced, ongoing funding that may not be publicly announced, or undisclosed portions of announced joint mechanisms and initiatives that are in addition to disclosed commitments.
 Many of the commitments and multi-donor initiatives included in this report have not provided complete and detailed information and thus have the potential to be double counted.
-What we provide below is our best estimate based on the information available from public announcements as of October 2, 2023.
+What we provide below is our best estimate based on the information available from public announcements as of November 1, 2024.
 These commitments have not been reported in aggregate anywhere else to date.

 This report is updated as new information becomes available and we welcome additions, clarifications, and corrections.**